Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Support Base

 The support base can be made either in the Dunlop or Talalay process as well.
 This layer is beneath the top comfort layer and is more dense.
-Dunlop lends itself well to this layer as it tends to be a firmer, denser material.
+Dunlop lends itself well to this area as it tends to be a firmer, denser material.

 Pros and Cons of a Latex Mattress